-In a paragraph, describe one event or theme or trend from the period 2000-2013 that you think will be included in future U.S. history textbooks AND explain how it will be viewed (i.e. what kind of historical perspective or conclusions will be included with this item).
+In a paragraph, describe one event or theme or trend over the past 10 years (since roughly 2007) that you think will be included in future U.S. history textbooks AND explain how it will be viewed (i.e. what kind of historical perspective or conclusions will be included with this item).
 Be ready to discuss during class, and turn in paragraph after class.